How to be an engineer is a question many aspiring engineers ask themselves. This article will outline the steps to mastering your craft.

 Communication has become a lost art today.

-As a result, you’ll need to know how to dumb yourself down to relate with people of all backgrounds.
-This means not speaking like a monotone robot.
+The higher you move up in engineering too, the more diverse group of people you’ll work with.
+This includes people who don’t have a sliver of technical background.
+So you need to know how to dumb yourself down to relate with people of all backgrounds.
+While also avoiding the stereotype of speaking like a monotone robot.

-- Dumb yourself down: practice explaining complex subjects in simple words.
+- Dumb yourself down: Practice explaining complex subjects in simple words.

 #6 Become Paranoid

 Your work as an engineer affects public safety in most instances.
 With this in mind, don’t ever become comfortable with the work you do.
 Instead, double and triple-check your work.
 As previously highlighted, all engineers make mistakes.